 - The title Determinator launching tear gas at cops wearing gas masks.
 He eventually approaches them, hands the tear gas launcher off with a, "Here, hold this," and rips the mask off of the cop to whom he hands it.

 - John Robie in To Catch a Thief uses this to disarm one of his resistance comrades.
 Now working as a chef, the comrade approaches him with two cleavers.
 John tosses a bottle of fine wine to him, and the comrade drops the cleavers to catch the bottle.

 - In the film adaptation of To Kill a Mockingbird, Atticus throws a drinking glass at Tom to show that Tom can't use his left hand, so couldn't have attacked Mayella Ewell.

-- In the original Total Recall (1990), Schwarzenegger tries to slip onto Mars undetected by disguising himself in an animatronic suit resembling a fat woman.
-When his Covah is again blown, he takes off the mask and tosses it to his pursuers, upon which it cracks wise and then explodes.
+- In the original Total Recall, Quaid tries to slip onto Mars undetected by disguising himself in an animatronic suit resembling a fat woman.
+When his covah is again blown, he takes off the mask and tosses it to his pursuers, upon which it cracks wise and then explodes.

-Old Lady Mask: Prepare for a surprise!
-Cue explosion.
+Fat Lady Mask: Get ready for a surprise! [cue explosion]

 - In Harry Potter and the Chamber of Secrets Harry throws Lucius the diary wrapped in an old sock, thereby freeing Dobby.